affpinions/affpinions/README.md

 - 👀 I’m interested in digital business and generating revenue from affiliate marketing
 - 🌱 I’m currently learning PHP
 - 💞️ I’m not looking to collaborate right now.
-- 📫 How to reach me ... go to affpinions.com
+- 📫 How to reach me ... go to affpinions.com or see all my profiles at [linktr.ee](https://linktr.ee/affpinions).

 <!---
 affpinions/affpinions is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.